rikgale/VRSOperatorFlags/README.md

 Approx **4220** (85x20 px) operator flags.

 All Flags are listed in [OperatorFlagsList.txt](https://github.com/rikgale/VRSOperatorFlags/raw/main/OperatorFlagsList.txt).
-Newst at the top.
+Newest at the top.

 ### *Examples of the latest updated operator flags:*